milonmaze/privacy-terms-observatory-beta/developer.chrome.com/docs/webstore/program_policies.md

 Removal of whitespace, newlines, code comments, and block delimiters Shortening of variable and function names
 Collapsing files together
+Additional Requirements for Manifest V3:

+Extensions using Manifest V3 must meet additional requirements related to the extension's code.
+Specifically, the full functionality of an extension must be easily discernible from its submitted code.
+This means that the logic of how each extension operates should be self contained.
+The extension may reference and load data and other information sources that are external to the extension, but these external resources must not contain any logic.

+Some common violations include:

+Including a <script> tag that points to a resource that is not within the extension's package

+Using JavaScript's eval() method or other mechanisms to execute a string fetched from a remote source

+Building an interpreter to run complex commands fetched from a remote source, even if those commands are fetched as data

+Communicating with remote servers for certain purposes is still allowed.
+For instance,

+Syncing user account data with a remote server

+Fetching a remote configuration file for A/B testing or determining enabled features, where all logic for the functionality is contained within the extension package

+Fetching remote resources that are not used to evaluate logic, such as images

+Performing server-side operations with data (such as for the purposes of encryption with a private key)

+If our reviewers are unable to determine the full functionality of your extension during the review process, we may reject your submission or remove it from the store.

 Prohibited Products:

 We don't allow products or services that: